Distances between probability distributions of different dimensions: Conclusion

 \subsection{Acknowledgment}

 We are deeply grateful to the two anonymous referees for their exceptionally helpful comments and suggestions that vastly improved our article.
-This work is supported by NSF IIS 1546413, DMS 1854831, and the Eckhardt Faculty Fund.
+This work is supported by DARPA HR00112190040, NSF IIS 1546413 and DMS 1854831, and the Eckhardt Faculty Fund.
 YC would like to express his gratitude to Philippe Rigollet, Jonathan Niles-Weed, and Geoffrey Schiebinger for teaching him about optimal transport and for their hospitality when he visited MIT in 2018.
-LHL would like to thank Louis H.~Y.~Chen for asking the question on page~\pageref{question} that led to this work.
+LHL would like to thank Louis H.~Y.~Chen for asking the question on p.~\pageref{question}.